bschorr/FACETS_CreativeCoding/README.md

 --------

 [Maria Paula Saba](http://www.mariapaulasaba.com/) is a designer and creative technologist born in Brazil and based in New York.
 Maria Paula is a graduate and former resident from the NYU/ITP program, a published technology researcher and an evangelist for women in tech.
-She's passionate about designing experiences for emerging technologies.

-She is currently the Director of Design at Alice App.
+She co-founded Jewelbots and is currently the Director of Design at ALICE.

 Find her at: